memespring/digital-britain-cookbook/README.md

 Recipes must be...

 * Opinionated
-* About how things should be, not practice or professions
 * Explain why it matters
 * Explain how things should be, not how to get there
 * Between 500 and 1500 words in length